-On March 18, 2019, President Donald Trump brought attention to the Land Expropriation issue, and the plight of persecuted Christians in South Africa, with a tweet.
+On March 18, 2019, President Donald Trump brought attention to the Land Expropriation issue, and the plight of a persecuted minority in South Africa, with a tweet.

 Asking Secretary of State Mike Pompeo, to closely study South African “land and farm seizures” and ‘the large scale killing of farmers”, prompting the ANC in Pretoria to accuse Mr. Trump of stoking racial division.